usnistgov/MediScore/README.txt

     * Mask Scorer:
       - Revised test cases for queryPartition and queryPartition functionality.
       - Added more verbose messages to metric runner for easier error tracking.
+    * Provenance:
+      - Added system confidence scores to mapping output for GraphBuilding and Filtering scorers

 CONTACT